 Solo, daytime, light bag: Metro, no question.
 It's fast, it's AED 6, and the views from the elevated track are genuinely the best city introduction you'll get.

 Couple or solo, nighttime: Taxi.
-Walk out, join the queue, be in your hotel in 20 minutes.
+Walk out, join the queue (it moves quickly), be in your hotel in 20 minutes.
 Simple.

-Family, late arrival, lots of bags: Pre-booked transfer.
+Family, late arrival, lots of bags: Pre-booked transfer through one of the named services above.
 The difference between standing in a queue at 1 AM with tired kids and walking straight to a car that's already waiting for you — that difference is worth every dirham.
+Compare two or three quotes; the cheapest isn't always the best, but the most expensive rarely justifies its premium either.

-The one thing I'd avoid: the random limousine services that approach you inside the terminal.
-They're not scams exactly, but they're consistently overpriced compared to both regular taxis and properly booked transfer services.
+The one thing I'd avoid: the random "limousine" services that approach you inside the terminal.
+They're not scams exactly, but they're consistently overpriced compared to both regular taxis and properly booked transfer platforms.
 If someone approaches you offering a "special price" before you've even reached the exit, just smile and keep walking.

 Whatever you end up choosing, you'll be fine.
 DXB is one of the most streamlined airports in the world, and getting out of it is the easy part.
 The hard part is deciding what to do once you're actually in Dubai.